 Another Pioneer DJ speaker!
 No surprise when you take into account that their parent company, Pioneer, specialise in making high-quality club installation speakers.
 Engineering from the club speakers has been passed down, giving the VM-80 a lot to be sung about!

 The VM-80 is two-way active and sold individually.
-It has two sets of four EQ modes split between the tweeter and 8” subwoofer.
-Its ‘Flat’ mode for producers is impressive, but the authentic deal-sealing sound happens when the subwoofer EQ pot is dialled to ‘Club Bass’, and the tweeter EQ pot is dialled to ‘Bright Treble’.
-With this arrangement, your house party is transformed into a mini club; the bass gives a satisfying kick, and the treble sings alongside in harmony with no loss of resolution at high levels.
+It has two sets of four EQ modes split between the tweeter and 8” woofer.
+Its ‘Flat’ mode for producers is impressive, but the authentic deal-sealing sound happens when the subwoofer EQ pot is dialled to ‘Club Bass’ and the tweeter EQ pot is dialled to ‘Bright Treble’.
+With this arrangement, your house party is transformed into a mini club; the bass gives a satisfying kick and the treble sings alongside in harmony with no loss of resolution at high levels.
 The VM-80s are measured to kick out up to 115dB of volume!

 The I/O consists of a balanced XLR/TRS combo jack, unbalanced RCA port, and universal IEC port that powers the speaker.
 With everything seeming to be in order, at 9.7KG per speaker, the relatively heavy weight is a definite consideration for this speaker size.